-Their diet ranges from small to large animals and will include insects, mammals and even other predators.
+Their diet ranges from small to large animals and include insects, mammals and even other predators.
 Leopards can kill a zebra, pull it up a tree and devour it up there, yet most of their prey varies from 10-40 kg.

 Leopards can survive in drought stricken areas because they can go ten days without water.
 This makes them pretty invincible as a predator as they can take their time and preserve their patience.

 Like most cats the leopard is nocturnal.
 During the day leopards will hang out in trees or hide in grass, usually to sleep.
 And because they are solitary animals, they will choose a habitat with plenty of food, like rainforests, grasslands and mountains.

 So what’s the key baby leopard lifestyle choice?
 Most mammals all want the same thing, including ourselves.
 They want to be free to live how they want, and give the best possible chance to their next generation.

 That’s why a baby leopard pet is one of the worst things on the planet.
 Let’s leave these incredible animals to the wilderness and be content with seeing them on an African safari.